inbo/waterbirds1.1/README.md

 # waterbirds1.1

-The goal of waterbirds1.1 is to calculate nutrients deposited by waterbirds
+The goal of waterbirds1.1 is to calculate the nutrient input by waterbirds, based on the tool Waterbirds v1.1 (2007) from S. Bauwer & S.
+Hahn, Netherlands Institute of Ecology (NIOO-KNAW) and the related publications Hahn et al. (2007, Freshwater Biology) and Hahn et al. (2008, Freshwater Biology).

 ## Installation